 Over the next few paragraphs, we’re going to share some of the measures you can take to help make your hair thicker, longer or both!

-Why isn’t my hair growing?
+Why has my hair growth slowed down?

 It’s a well-known fact that the rate at which our hair grows tends to slow down the older we get.
 By the time most people are middle aged, their hair is in what’s referred to as ‘the resting phase’ rather than the growth phase.